 The Last Missing Child

-Those horrible days as a teen don’t go away.
+Those terrible days as a teen don’t go away.
 “I heard the first was missing on the news, during the Christmas holidays.
 It was a surreal feeling because at that point in my life, I hadn’t lost anyone close.
 I didn’t attend the funeral.
 But when it happened to my second friend, it was pure terror.
 He was older, tough and into sports.
 We thought if he could get killed, any of us could.”

 Along the way, the Developer has faced apathy, ignorance, cover-ups and threats.
 But he says his deceased mother, siblings and The Almighty have kept him focused — with very specific directions, mind you: “God said to gather all files and data on this, and he’d show me the answer.”

 Whether it was divine intervention or his God-given research talents, the Developer managed to stumble upon the CB website.
-The collaboration brought him and the team just a few folders away from a bombshell:
+The collaboration has brought him and the team just a few folders away from a bombshell:

-Court documents and eyewitnesses from the 1980s have revealed that one of the South’s most powerful and influential African-American families – with businesses, apartments, farmlands and relatives in multiple states – allegedly requested and/or collaborated with government officials to cover up a large number of the ACM murders.
+Court documents and eyewitnesses from the 1980s have revealed that one of the South’s most powerful and influential African-American families – with businesses, apartments, farmlands and relatives in multiple states – allegedly requested and/or collaborated with officials to cover up a large number of the ACM murders.
 The CB also learned that three of the homicides actually occurred on this empire’s own properties.

 2 COMMENTS